Rostlab/SNAP2/Readme.md

 # SNAP2

 SNAP2 is a method that predicts the effects of single amino acid substitutions in a protein on the protein's function using neural networks.
-A webservice is currently provided by the Rostlab (https://rostlab.org/services/snap/).
+A webservice is currently provided by the Rostlab (https://rostlab.org/services/snap/ and https://rostlab.org/services/snap2web/).
 The development by Maximilian Hecht started in November 2011.
 Perl is used as development language.